 A monad is a structure that is a lot like a monoid, but that lives in a bicategory rather than a monoidal category.
-In other words, the concept of a monad is the horizontal categorification of that of a monoid.
+In other words, the concept of a monad is a horizontal categorification of that of a monoid.

 Monads are among the most pervasive structures in category theory and its applications: for example, they are central to the category-theoretic account of universal algebra, as well as underlying the theory of simplicial objects and thus, via the Dold–Kan correspondence, much of homological algebra.

 A monad in a bicategory is given by

 The name “monad” and the terms “unit”, “multiplication” and “associativity” bear a clear analogy with monoids (but see also at monad (disambiguation)).
 Indeed, one can define a monad on an object of a bicategory as just a monoid in the endomorphism category .
 Alternatively, monads can be taken as more fundamental, and a monoid in a monoidal category can be defined as a monad in , the one-object bicategory corresponding to .

 A third and somewhat less obvious definition says that a monad in is a lax 2-functor from the terminal bicategory to : the unique object of is sent to the object , the morphism becomes , and and arise from the coherent 2-cells expressing lax functoriality.
 This in turn is equivalent to saying that a monad is a category enriched in a bicategory with a single object and single morphism.
 Among higher-category theorists, it’s tempting to suggest that this is the most fundamental definition, and the most basic reason for the ubiquity and importance of monads.
 Regardless of this, however, the earlier more elementary definitions are both practically and pedagogically essential.

 Finally, a monad can be defined in terms of the “Kleisli operation” taking any map to a map ; see extension system.